-The first major and successful application of Blockchain has been Bitcoin [29].
+The first major and successful application of Blockchain has been Bitcoin (Nakamoto, 2008).
 Though, in past, there have been several attempts by several researchers in developing something similar.
-For example, research [15] proposed a technique for securing the creation and last amendment information of the digital contents using a chain of blocks that is cryptographically secured.
-With the recent advancements in blockchain technology, the application of blockchain has reached beyond cryptocurrencies.
-The application of blockchain technology has been growing in almost
+For example, research (Haber & Stornetta, 2007) proposed a technique for securing the creation and last amendment information of the digital contents using a series of linked records protected by encryption.
+With the recent advancements in blockchain technology, the application